KermanX/reactive-vscode/docs/guide/view.md

 :::

 ::: warning
-For the above example, `useDemoTreeView` should **not** be called top-level in the module, because the extension context is not available at that time.
+For the above example, `useDemoTreeView` should **not** be called at the top-level in the module, because the extension context is not available at that time.
 Instead, you should **always** call it in the `setup` function.
 :::

 ## Register Webview